Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

-for burst energies $E= E_{52} 10^{52}$ erg and variability times $\delta t=\delta t_{-3}$ ms, where $G$ denotes Newton's constant and $c$ is the velocity of light.
-The observed isotropic equivalent energies $E_{iso}=10^{48}-10^{54}$ erg s$^{-1}$ and variability times $\delta t$ down to 0.1 ms show $\alpha_E$ up to $10^{-4}$.
+for burst energies $E= E_{52} 10^{52}$ erg and variability times $\delta t=\delta t_{-3}$ ms. The observed isotropic equivalent energies $E_{iso}=10^{48}-10^{54}$ erg and variability times $\delta t$ down to 0.1 ms show $\alpha_E$ up to $10^{-4}$.
 Such values are extremely large compared to those of other transients, including GRB 980425 associated with SN 1998bw \citep{gal98} and galactic sources such as GRS 1915+105 \citep{mir94}.
-It implies inner engines in the form of neutron stars or stellar mass black holes, more likely so than aforementioned white dwarfs in CVs.
+It implies engines in the form of neutron stars or stellar mass black holes, more likely so than aforementioned white dwarfs in CVs.
 Neutron star masses tend to cluster around $1.4M_\odot$ \citep{tho99}, from 1.25 $M_\odot$ of PSR J0737-303B \citep{lyn04} to 2.1 $M_\odot$ in the NS-WD binary PSR J075+1807 \citep{nic04}; masses of black hole candidates in X-ray novae are broadly distributed between about 5-20 $M_\odot$ \citep{bai98}.

-GRBs show anomalous Eddington luminosities of $L_\gamma \simeq 10^8-10^{14}L_{Edd}$, given their limited durations of typically less than one minute (Fig. \ref{fig4B1}).
+GRBs show anomalous Eddington luminosities of $L_\gamma \simeq 10^8-10^{14}L_{Edd}$, given limited durations of typically less than one minute (Fig. \ref{fig4B1}).
 These super-Eddington luminosities defy an origin in electromagnetic interactions in a baryonic energy source.
 The only physical processes known that might circumvent these limitations are neutrino emissions and gravitational interactions allowed by the theory of general relativity.
-In anisotropic emission, the true energy in gamma-rays $E_\gamma < E_{iso}$, e.g., when GRBs are produced in jet-like outflows at finite opening angles.
+In anisotropic emission, the true energy in gamma-rays $E_\gamma << E_{iso}$, e.g., when GRBs are produced in jet-like outflows at finite opening angles.
 Even thus, some events have $E_\gamma\simeq 10^{52}$ erg.
 Typical values of events that reveal collimation show a relatively narrow distribution around \citep{fra01,ghi06,ghi13}